Are the events that surface during age regression real?

 When the contents of the file are unresolved, painful thoughts and feelings from the past can begin to cause problems because the file remains active.
 It doesn’t get stored in long-term memory as completed.
 There is something still calling for resolution so the file stays open.

 When similar situations occur in present life, they can serve as reminders of unresolved events from the past and trigger the learned response.
 This happens automatically.
 So the person can feel out of control.
-And this just adds to their level of distress.
+This just adds to their level of distress.

 What happens when a person gets triggered?